indiqusdocs/stpi/docs/Networking/NATGateways/PortForwardingforVMviaVNF.md

 The following steps to access and configure the NAT settings:

-1. Log in to the **pfSense Firewall** using the IP address shown in the browser (for example http://164.164.197.178).
+1. Log in to the **pfSense Firewall** using the IP address shown in the browser.
 2. From the top menu bar, click on the **Firewall**.
 3. In the dropdown menu under **Firewall**, select **NAT** (as shown highlighted in the image).
 This takes you to the NAT settings page, where you can configure the required port forwarding rules for pfsense.
 ![pfsensefirewall](img/pfsensefirewall.png)